 Simplicity of transaction process

 Anyone who’s tried to purchase Bitcoin or any of the other cryptocurrencies will know that the process isn’t simple and can be very confusing.
 To start with, you need to find a crypto exchange that you trust.
 The registration process can take days to weeks (I’m still in a queue for one particular crypto exchange for over a month).
 You also need to decide where and how to store your digital wallet.
 And when it comes to selling your coins there’s been plenty of stories of exchanges being hacked and/or suspending trading for hours or days.
+If you’re concerned about the legitimacy of eToro, we discuss it in-depth in our eToro Scam Guide.

 If you already have a funded eToro account, it takes less than a minute to invest in their Crypto CopyFund.
 Opening an eToro account is also straightforward and quick (the only reservation being that they don’t accept customers from the US).